Do you need a technical translation

 6

-Hopefully, we will work together again.
+Hopefully, we will work together again another time.

 Do you have any more questions about technical translations?